andreshyer/neo4j-backup/README.md

   - relationships_<index>.json.gz
   - relationships_<index>.json.gz
   - ...
-- compressed.json -> bool weather or not data is compresses
+- compressed.json -> A boolean indicating whether data is compressed or not
 - db_id.json -> ID of db
 - node_labels.json -> List of all Node labels
 - property_keys.json -> List of all property keys